4exova/test/QuickStart.en.md

 <a name="result"></a>

-## Result
+## The final result

-To see the result of this project, please refresh the page:
+To see the result of the project, please refresh the page:

     http://localhost:8080/desktop.bundles/hello/hello.html

-Since the project consisted only of one page, in full build was no need.
-How to write a more complex project is described in [Starting your own project](https://en.bem.info/tutorials/start-with-project-stub/) article.
+Since the project consists only of one page, in full build was no need.
+Description of a more complex project is in [Starting your own project](https://bem.info/tutorials/start-with-project-stub/) article.